-The merger reserve represents the difference between the consideration paid and the aggregate of share capital of the entities acquired under common control accounted for using the pooling the interests method by applying the principles of merger accounting.
+The merger reserve represents the difference between the consideration paid and the aggregate of share capital of the entities acquired under common control accounted for by applying the principles of merger accounting.

 Merger reserve is not available for dividend distribution.